-In this video by Emanuele Abrate (ITA) you can learn how to recreate his famous Woolmark logo of 1963.
+In this video created by Emanuele Abrate (ITA), you can delve into the process of recreating his iconic Woolmark logo from 1963.

-But if you overlap it with the original logo, you will notice something slightly different.
-Can you find it? (answer on YT in the comments of the video)
+As you closely compare it to the original logo, you might notice subtle distinctions.
+Can you spot the difference?
+(The answer can be found in the YouTube comments section of the video)

 Panter Vision proposes a more advanced tutorial in English, but once again there is something different from the original shape: